moseschmiedel/bachelor-thesis/text/thesis.typ

 that many nodes are deployed in a relatively dense space which simplifies the problem with communication coordination explained earlier.

-The assumptions make it difficult to adopt the localization system proposed by Gotthard et al. for general use but they investigate promising ideas which hopefully can be integrated into localization systems in the future to reduce their power consumption.
+The assumptions make it difficult to adopt the localization system proposed by Gotthard et al. for general use, but they investigate promising ideas which hopefully can be integrated into localization systems in the future to reduce their power consumption.

 == Similar Work <similar_work>